 If the above describes you then I thought I would share the things that I capture in my own race reports and how I use them.

 *Athlete: Your name!
-Use you nick name too if your team has bestowed one on you!
+Use your nickname too if your team has bestowed one on you!

 *Name of Race/Event: What’s’ the name of the event/race?
 Include City, State, and which course if more than one course or race run/ridden